FatCisDev/fatcistts/README.md

 # fataretts

-tts thing made by chatgpt like always. the site doesn't work
+tts thing made by chatgpt like always. the site actually works